adelaydeelsevir/train-timetable-interview-problem/README.md

 ## Context
 You have been asked to build an application to help people plan their train journeys on the Great Western Railway line.

 Your job is to implement a journey planner that provides travel times and the fastest trains based on a supplied timetable.
+You may use Google or another search engine to find reference resources for Java.

 ## Acceptance Criteria
 |Criterion|Given|When|Then|